Published 29th of May 2015

 Due to Mega-Fixu, work in the hospital pharmacy will change so that, for instance, medicine orders from wards are checked in advance, not after retrieval.
 Pharmacists will have more time to go through ward orders and resolve any unclear cases.

 “A ward may issue incorrect orders that require clarification.
-For instance, a ward recently ordered a single pill that the storage robot would not have been able to retrieve, because it only recognizes full packages.
+For instance, a ward recently ordered a single pill that the automated dispensing system would not have been able to retrieve, because it only recognizes full packages.
 This was such an obvious mistake in the order that there was no need to even verify it from the ward”, Koikkalainen explains.

-“The work contribution of pharmaceutical staff can now go even more toward tasks that support medicine supply on wards”, says Naaranlahti.
+“The work contribution of pharmaceutical staff can now go even more toward tasks that support pharmaceutical service on wards”, says Naaranlahti.